dhershman1/octoris/README.md

 ## Testing

+**These are currently broken due to the routing re kajiggering I am in the middle of**

 Finally!
 Some POC Code is being added!
 Currently you can do the following (After you clone the repo and `npm i` in the directory)

 All of these commands are ran with `debug` for output logging